krabhishek/aabha/README.md

 #### AI-Powered "Vibe Coding" with Context Richness

-With blueprint, AI assistants can:
+With Aabha, AI assistants can:

 1. **Generate Implementation** - "Implement the CheckoutJourney with all expectations"
 2. **Suggest Architecture** - AI sees stakeholder relationships and suggests optimal design